paulllllo/alx-backend/0x03-queuing_system_in_js/README.md

-## Queuing systems in javascript

-This project is about queuing in javascript using redis and Kue
+dir created for ALX SE project showing queuing in javascript using redis and Kue